TobiAdeniji94/restaurant-chatbot-V2/README.md

 ---
 #### The restaurant chatbot offers various features that allow users to interact with the system in different ways:
--   They can place an order by selecting the corresponding number of the food item from the menu.
+-   Users can place an order by selecting the corresponding number of the food item from the menu.
--   If they want to cancel their current order, they can enter 0, and the order cart will be cleared.
+-   If users want to cancel their current order, they can enter 0, and the order cart will be cleared.
 -   Users can also check their current or old order history by entering the appropriate number.